kronusdev/vidya.cafe/readme.md

 source setup
 ```

 4- That's it.
-Visit `localhost` in your browser.
+Visit `localhost` in your browser!

 5- Optional: to configure the site settings and successsfully integrate it with the external services we use (hcaptcha, cloudflare, discord, tenor and mailgun), please run this command and edit the variables: